Martial arts: Historical martial arts

-In Europe, the earliest sources of martial arts traditions date to Ancient Greece.
-Boxing (pygme, pyx), wrestling (pale) and pankration were represented in the Ancient Olympic Games.
+In Europe, the earliest martial arts traditions date to Ancient Greece.
+Boxing (pygme, pyx), wrestling (pale) and pankration featured in the Ancient Olympic Games.
 The Romans produced gladiatorial combat as a public spectacle.

-A number of historical combat manuals have survived from the European Middle Ages.
-This includes such styles as sword and shield, two-handed swordfighting and other types of melee weapons besides unarmed combat.
-Amongst these are transcriptions of Johannes Liechtenauer's mnemonic poem on the longsword dating back to the late fourteenth century.
-Likewise, Asian martial arts became well-documented during the medieval period, Japanese martial arts beginning with the establishment of the samurai nobility in the 12th century, Chinese martial arts with Ming era treatises such as Ji Xiao Xin Shu, Indian martial arts in medieval texts such as the Agni Purana and the Malla Purana, and Korean martial arts from the Joseon era and texts such as Muyejebo (1598).
+A number of combat manuals have survived from the European Middle Ages, and include such styles as sword and shield, two-handed swordfighting and other types of melee weapons in addition to unarmed combat.
+Amongst these are transcriptions of Johannes Liechtenauer's mnemonic poem on the longsword dating back to the late 14th century.
+Likewise, Asian martial arts became well-documented during the medieval period; Japanese martial arts beginning with the establishment of the samurai nobility in the 12th century, Chinese martial arts during the Ming era with treatises such as Ji Xiao Xin Shu, Indian martial arts in medieval texts such as the Agni Purana and the Malla Purana and Korean martial arts during the Joseon era with texts such as the Muyejebo (1598).

-European swordsmanship always had a sportive component, but the duel was always a possibility until World War I. Modern sport fencing began developing during the 19th century as the French and Italian military academies began codifying instruction.
-The Olympic games led to standard international rules, with the Féderation Internationale d'Escrime founded in 1913.
-Modern boxing originates with Jack Broughton's rules in the 18th century, and reaches its present form with the Marquess of Queensberry Rules of 1867.
+European swordsmanship always had a sportive component, but the duel was always a possibility until World War I. Modern sport fencing began developing during the 19th century as the French and Italian military academies began codifying rules.
+The Olympic games led to standard international rules, with the Féderation Internationale d'Escrime being founded in 1913.
+Modern boxing originates with the rules of Jack Broughton in the 18th century, and reached its present form under the Rules of the Marquess of Queensberry in 1867.

 Folk styles

 Drawing of Indian wrestlers carrying vajra-mushti (1792 A.D.)

 Certain traditional combat sports and fighting styles exist all over the world, rooted in local culture and folklore.
 The most common of these are styles of folk wrestling, some of which have been practiced since antiquity and are found in the most remote areas.
 Other examples include forms of stick fighting and boxing.
-While these arts are based on historical traditions of folklore, they are not "historical" in the sense that they reconstruct or preserve a historical system from a specific era.
+While these arts are based on historical traditions and folklore, they are not "historical" in the sense that they reconstruct or preserve a historical system from a specific era.
 They are rather contemporary regional sports that coexist with the modern forms of martial arts sports as they have developed since the 19th century, often including cross-fertilization between sports and folk styles; thus, the traditional Thai art of muay boran developed into the modern national sport of muay Thai, which in turn came to be practiced worldwide and contributed significantly to modern hybrid styles like kickboxing and mixed martial arts.
-Singlestick, an English martial art can be seen often used in morris dancing.
-Many European dances share elements of martial arts with examples including Ukrainian Hopak, Polish Zbójnicki (use of ciupaga), the Czech dance odzemek, and the Norwegian Halling.
+The English martial art of Singlestick, can often be seen used in morris dancing.
+Many European dances have elements derived from martial arts, these include the Ukrainian Hopak, Polish Zbójnicki (use of ciupaga), the Czech dance odzemek, and the Norwegian Halling.